Sailing in the Brandenburg area

 After visiting the palaces in Potsdam, head up the Havel river towards Spandau.
 You will pass the Olympia Stadium Berlin.
 Stay on the Havel to discover the beautiful nature in the Uckermärkische Seen National Park.
 Then cruise along the Müritz and Plauer See lakes.
 After passing various beautiful villages and towns, you will eventually arrive in the idyllic German town of Havelberg.

 Boating license required: Yes

 Berlin Tour (orange route)

-From Plaue, sail in the direction of Werden.
+From Plaue, sail in the direction of Werder.
 This island is definitely worth a stop for a walk.
 Then sail through Potsdam and Spandau to enter the Spree river, which goes in the direction of Berlin.
 The next morning you’ll sail into bustling Berlin to get a close look at the Reichstag, the Brandenburger Tor, the Museumsinsel and the TV tower.

 Then head towards Müggelsee towards Köpenick.
 From there, you can take the Teltowkanal to sail towards Potsdam again.
 Be sure to visit the world-famous Sanssouci castle with its beautiful monument park and the Holländisches Viertel with typical Dutch houses and cozy boutiques, cafes and restaurants.
 After Brandenburg, famous for its beautiful old buildings, you finally sail back to Plaue.

 Boating license required: Yes

 Elbe tour (green, black or red route)